SEARCH

 This post contains affiliate links.

 This easy method shows how to save seeds from citrus fruit including oranges, lemons, tangerines, kumquat, and more, and grow them into houseplants.
-The steps shown will ensure a 100% success rate.
+The steps shown will ensure an excellent germination rate.

 I also have an easy method for growing avocado pits and starting mango plants from seed.